 Notably, opioids are the most common type of medication given for pain management, which is also a large contributor to the number of people struggling with opioid addiction.
 Educating and eradicating these misconceptions is a massive step towards reducing the numbers.

-Midwest Recovery Center specializes in handling unique addiction cases and tailors each addiction treatment plan to ensure increased long-term recovery.
+Midwest Recovery Center specializes in handling unique addiction cases and tailors a treatment plan in our opioid addiction treatment program to ensure increased long-term recovery.

 Opioid Use as a Moral Failing